 Job rotation is one possible approach.
 It requires workers to move between different tasks, at fixed or irregular periods.
 However, it must be a rotation where workers do something completely different.
 Different tasks must use different muscle groups to allow muscles already stressed to recover.

 How can job enlargement and enrichment reduce the risk for RMI?

 Another approach is job enlargement.
-This increases the variety of tasks built into the job.
+This approach increases the variety of tasks built into the job.
 It breaks the monotony of the job and avoids overloading one part of the body.
 Job enrichment involves more autonomy and control for the worker.

 How can team work reduce the risk for RMI?

 Team work can provide greater variety and more evenly distributed muscular work.
 The whole team is involved in the planning of the work.
 Each team member carries out a set of operations to complete the whole product, allowing the worker to alternate between tasks.
-This reduces the risk of RMI.
+This approach reduces the risk of RMI.